 what not to clean with white vinegar waxed surfaces

-Is It OK to Use Vinegar In a Washing Machine?
+Is Vinegar Safe for Use in a Washing Machine?

-Yes, vinegar can be added to a washing machine, and serve as a natural fabric softener and an odor eliminator.
-But before applying it, be sure you’ve checked what not to clean with vinegar, as if there are fine fabrics they may be vulnerable to acids.
-To use vinegar in your washing machine, simply add one cup (240 ml) of it to the rinse cycle.
-This natural agent will help to remove any residual soap or detergent from your clothes, leaving them soft and fresh-smelling.
+Yes, vinegar can be added to a washing machine as a natural fabric softener and odor eliminator.
+However, ensure you are aware of what not to clean with vinegar, especially on delicate fabrics that may be sensitive to acids.
+To use vinegar in your washing machine, add one cup (240 ml) to the rinse cycle.
+This natural agent will help eliminate any residual soap or detergent, leaving your clothes soft and fresh.

 is it ok to use vinegar in a washing machine yes for cleaning the inside

-In addition to adding vinegar to the rinse cycle, you can also clean with it the inside of your washing machine.
-As, over time, the detergents and the fabric softeners have built up there.
-When you decide to clean your washing machine, simply add two cups (480 ml) of vinegar into the detergent compartment and then run a hot water cycle.
-This natural chemical will help to break down any buildup and leave your machine smelling fresh and clean.
+Apart from the rinse cycle, you can also clean the inside of your washing machine with vinegar to remove detergent and fabric softener buildup.
+Simply add two cups (480 ml) of vinegar to the detergent compartment and run a hot water cycle.
+This natural solution will break down any residues, leaving your machine fresh and clean.